webDva/jekyll-now/_posts/2018-2-2-first-neural-network.md

 I gained experience in a lot of things during the first week of creation of this new startup that I'm about to unleash onto the market:

-* How to deal with Node.js/Javascript promises
+* How to deal with Javascript promises
 * Navigating the Twitter API in order to mine data from that platform
 * Finally understanding the bag of words model and actually using it
 * Training and tuning neural networks